Kotlin/KEEP/proposals/statics.md

 static object for grouping multiple functions or properties under a single namespace.
 This pattern will be hard to get rid of later, since it would introduce unnecessary type of the class, in addition to the static methods themselves.

+### The alternative of fixing companion objects

+The main alternative to this design proposal with statics is to gradually improve and fix the design of companion objects in Kotlin to address all of their shortcomings while doubling down on the companion object concept.
+That means things like getting companion objects lighter-weight, getting rid of a required stable instance, and thus allowing extensions on any classes by postulating that every class has a light-weight instance-less companion object.
+The advantage of this approach is that we will not have to teach existing and novice Kotlin developers a new concept of statics, and it keeps the spirit of "everything is an object in Kotlin".

+There is a major shortcoming to this approach.
+In the end, when the improvement process is over, we'll have a feature called a "companion object" in Kotlin that will work and behave very much like statics in all the other major and popular programming languages (see [Statics in other languages](#statics-in-other-languages)), but under a different name, without offering any tangible benefits in conciseness or in reducing error-proneness of the resulting code.
+Basically, it is going "inventing a new name just for the sake of inventing a new name".

+This approach is not consistent with Kotlin's pragmatic design philosophy that is explicitly focused on keeping the language familiar and easy to learn to a wide range of developers with diverse backgrounds.

 ## Detailed Design